 The next installments of the series are up for negotiation — members of the public can nominate leaders they would like to see investigated in this film series.
-I’d strongly urge anyone with an interest in African leaders who have been misunderstood or under-represented in film, to nominate.
-You can login in on the website and nominate a leader here.
-Here’s a trailer of the Peres episode:
+I’d strongly urge anyone interested in African leaders who have been misunderstood or under-represented in the film to nominate.
+You can log in on the website and nominate a leader here.
+Here’s a trailer for the Peres episode:

 With 12 more films to go, the series is a bold counter-production to the popular history programmes that deal with conflict either sensationally, or with a dry nervousness.
 The next two instalments delve into the careers of Shimon Peres, the current president of Israel, and Oscar Arias, Nobel Peace Prize winner and president of Costa Rica from 2006-2010.

-As a meditation on the trappings of power, and the sacrifices of political responsibility, The Price of Kings series is promising to be complicated, confusing, but necessarily, enjoyably, and powerfully so.
+As a meditation on the trappings of power and the sacrifices of political responsibility, The Price of Kings series promises to be complicated and confusing, but necessarily, enjoyably, and powerfully so.